Is it really a spider?

 Of much importance are the eyes of the spider.
 How many does it have?
 How are they arranged?
 How does each eye’s size compare to those around it?
 Most folks who are afraid of spiders don’t want to get close enough to look at a spider’s eyes, so consider getting a spouse, other family member, or a friend to do so.

 Here are some drawings of the eye arrangements of a few spider families (some are specific to a certain genus, which is noted in the caption when applicable).
 They should help you with the commonly encountered spiders in and around your home in North America.
 Note that not every spider family is represented here, especially the ones whose eye arrangement can be easily confused with a different family when using diagrams like this.
 Actually, even some of the ones pictured here can still be confused for other families; double-check what you come up with and see that the other characteristics of the spider also match with whatever family you settle on.
 Also note that within a single family, there can be variations in the arrangement for separate genera or species.
 These diagrams show a view of the spider from the front.
 Be aware that sometimes all the eyes are not visible from a single perspective.
 You’ll have to look closely at the spider.
 You can buy a pocket loupe (a little magnifying glass) for fairly cheap or there are, of course, other methods of magnification.
 Sometimes taking a macro photo with your camera and then zooming in on the eye area works great.
-All spider eyes are oval or fully circular.
+All spider eyes included in this diagrams are oval or fully circular.
 The crescent shapes in these drawings are only a matter of perspective having to do with the angle the eyes sit or their distance away from the front of the face.
 (Please forgive the freehand mouse drawings):

 - Family Lycosidae – the Wolf Spiders